 Wake, drink, exercise, mediate, wear, eat, travel, clear, listen and start – all before 9am.

-Do you ever find yourself puffing on your way to work, with sleep in your eyes, munching a so-called “health bar” and wondering why you’re always struggling to get stuff done in your day?
+Do you ever find yourself half asleep on your way to work, slamming down a coffee, puffing on a vape and wondering why you’re always struggling to get stuff done in your day?
 It’s time to change your morning routine.

 Here’s a research-backed, morning schedule to help you become more productive in the day ahead.